 From the front side of the steering wheel (1), remove the wheel cover (2) by first pulling straight up on the bottom of the hub cover to release the two bottom retaining tabs.
-Then first pull down, and then push up to release the two top retaining tabs.
+Then using thumb for leverage as shown, reach from behind steering wheel with fingertips to first pull down, and then push up to release the two top steering wheel cover retaining tabs (Ref Fig. 21).